 Venmo has somewhat addressed the multi-person transaction issue by allowing multiple recipients to be charged the same amount in one transaction.
 However, the recipients of the survey complained that if they want to charge different values to everyone, which is often the case when a party is splitting the bill, they have to go through the transaction page multiple times.

 How Might We allow the user to request or send different amounts to different recipients in one transaction?

 I prototyped three possible flows that allows the user to pay or request multiple people in one transaction: Multi-line Single Recipient, Multi-line Multi Recipient, and Receipt Scan.

 Venmo would have to generate rows for each recipient specified.
 Engineering wise, this would be easy to achieve.

 This would change the default behavior of multiple recipients and will require relearning the default experience.

 This would require the engineering team to build out a new UI component and a new behavior.
 Not as easily achievable as before, but not as intensive as the main component can be reused.

 The additional rows have the same behavior that Venmo has currently, thus only user training required is adding a new row.
 The behavior of each row is identical to the behavior that Venmo currently has.

-This requires an entirely new page for UI as well as Computer Vision technology, which will require heavy engineering uplifting
+This requires an entirely new page for UI and Computer Vision, which will require heavy engineering uplifting.

 This will simplify calculation, which is another pain point that many users have.
-However, there is no clear advantage in processing multi recipient, multi value transaction.
+However, the additional benefit is out of the target scope.